The sort()

 The above query works by sorting the grouped counts (in the

-_count field), explicitly setting the type to
+setting the type to number

-and then sorting by high to lowest (descending
+sorting by high to lowest (descending order).

 To sort events by ascending or descending value, use the